DataDog/integrations-core/tibco_ems/README.md

 ### Installation

-The tibco_ems check is included in the [Datadog Agent][2] package.
+The TIBCO EMS check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration

-1. Edit the `tibco_ems.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your tibco_ems performance data.
+1. Edit the `tibco_ems.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your TIBCO EMS performance data.
 See the [sample tibco_ems.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].